The randomized local computation complexity of the Lov\'asz local lemma: Introduction

 \paragraph{Our Work in \lca} Our work contributes to the understanding of the fundamental problem of characterizing LCLs in the \lca model.

-While the class (A) and class (B) of LCL problems coincide for the \local and \lca model by \cite{PARNAS2007183, even2014deterministic, chang2016exp_separation}, and for the class (D) of global problems we have some preliminary results by \cite{RosenbaumSuomela2020volume_model}, it seems that essentially nothing is known for the class (C) of shattering problems.
+While the classes (A) and (B) of LCL problems coincide for the \local and \lca model by \cite{PARNAS2007183, even2014deterministic, chang2016exp_separation}, and for the class (D) of global problems we have some preliminary results by \cite{RosenbaumSuomela2020volume_model}, it seems that essentially nothing is known for the class (C) of shattering problems.

 As our main contribution we show that the randomized \lca complexity of the distributed LLL is $\Theta(\log n)$.
 Before our work, only the trivial lower bound of $\Omega(\log\log n)$ coming from the \local model \cite{brandt_LLL_lower_bound} and only the trivial upper bound $2^{\poly\log\log n}$ that follows from the Parnas-Ron reduction and the \local algorithm of Fischer and Ghaffari \cite{fischer2017sublogarithmic} were known.
 Independently of our work, Dorobisz and Kozik \cite{dorobisz2021lca_lll_hypergraphs} achieved a polylogarithmic query complexity for the problem of hypergraph coloring.
 This is similar to our work as their problem can be formulated as an instance of LLL (with a less restrictive LLL criterion).